agea/CmisJS/README.md

 	session.setCredentials('admin','admin');

-All session methods which imples a connection to a repository are asynchronous, and return a [CmisRequest](http://agea.github.io/CmisJS/docs/#!/api/CmisRequest) object.
+All session methods which connect to a repository are asynchronous, and return a [CmisRequest](http://agea.github.io/CmisJS/docs/#!/api/CmisRequest) object.

-You may take a look ath the tests to see some usage examples:
+You may take a look at the tests to see some usage examples:

 https://github.com/agea/CmisJS/blob/master/test/spec.js